owpac/dotfiles/README.md

 The below information is more for reference purposes.

-_**TL;DR**:_

 There are 3 possible modes, listed be order of priority:

-1.  [**Minimum mode**](#minimum-mode): it contains command prompt configuration.
+1. **Minimum mode**: it contains command prompt configuration.
-2.  [**Personal mode**](#personal-mode): it is the base configuration for any other Profiles.
+2. **Personal mode**: it is the base configuration for any other Profiles.
-3.  [**Work mode**](#work-mode): it is a derived Profile from the base, adding work email & other work related configurations.
+3. **Work mode**: it is a derived Profile from the base, adding work email & other work related configurations.

 > [!TIP]
 > There is an automatic **Headless mode**: if `SSH_CLIENT` env var is detected during init, the headless mode installs .ssh/authorized_keys files.

-### Minimum mode
+> [!INFO] Minimum mode

-The first step of installation will ask if you want a **Minimum** mode installation.
+> The first step of installation will ask if you want a **Minimum** mode installation.
 The minimum mode only installs the needed dotfiles for the command prompt and is compatible with more distributions.
-It's also suit for ephemeral environment.
+It's also suitable for ephemeral environment.

-It will be enabled by default when running in a Dev Container.
+> It will be enabled by default when running in a Dev Container.

-### Personal mode

-The installation will ask if the machine is a **Personal** profile type.
-The personal profile is the base of every dotfiles configuration.
-All other profiles inherits from it.

-### Work mode

-The installation will ask if the machine is a **Work** profile type.
-The work profile is derived from the base and add some work related configurations.

 ### Convenience script